 The history of Alder Creek Kayak & Canoe dates back to a garage in 1986.
-On Summertime Drive, at the banks of the Sandy River, the first Alder Creek shop was born.
+On Summertime Drive, on the banks of the Sandy River, the first Alder Creek store was born.

-In 1992, the plans fell in place for the big move to our current North Portland location at Jantzen Beach.
+In 1992, the plans fell into place for the big move to our current North Portland location at Jantzen Beach.
 Access to a variety of close paddling and teaching destinations was vital to support the demand of the growing flatwater and sea kayaking market.
-Key employees were added at this time including the current owners, Dave Slover and Suzi Elle and the ever popular and enjoyable, Andrew Wulfers.
+Key employees were added at this time including the current owners, Dave Slover and Suzi Elle, and the ever popular and enjoyable Andrew Wulfers.

 During this time a third store was opened at the Portland Boathouse along the Willamette River in Downtown Portland.
-This location services the east side promenade and with the proximity of Ross Island, the popular Ross Island tour was added to the excursion offerings.
-In 2005 an e-commerce site was added bringing our great selection of products to those who live to shop on line.
+This location serviced the east side promenade and with the proximity of Ross Island, the popular Ross Island tour was added to the excursion offerings.
+In 2005 an e-commerce site was added bringing our great selection of products to those who live to shop online.

-In 2007 Jim Miller left the company to spend more time with his family.
-In 2008 the Bend store was sold to Geoff Frank and has been re-named “Tumalo Creek Kayak & Canoe”.
+In 2007, Jim Miller left the company to spend more time with his family.
+In 2008, the Bend store was sold to Geoff Frank and has since been re-named “Tumalo Creek Kayak & Canoe”.
 The two businesses will continue to work closely in order to give the best customer service possible.

-The Portland stores continue to focus on having the latest and greatest product while having the most outstanding staff in the country.
-Our commitment to teaching has introduced us to and produced some of the finest students, instructors, coaches and guides in the industry.
+The Portland store continues to focus on having the latest and greatest products while having the most outstanding staff in the country.
+Our commitment to teaching has introduced us to and produced some of the finest students, coaches, and guides in the industry.
 Our programs continue to grow and embrace the teachings of the BCU and the ACA while striving to protect the environment and promote conservation awareness.